 On September 9 2020, the South Australian Parliament passed the Single-use and Other Plastic Products (Waste Avoidance) Act 2020.
 This legislation prohibits the sale, supply and distribution of certain single-use plastic products and establishes a framework for adding other products in the future.
 Please be aware the legislation starts on March 1, 2021.
-It will be brought into effect on a date to be determined by the government, in 2021.
 The legislation implements the government’s July 2019 announcement to address the impacts of single-use plastic products.
 You can read the legislation here.

 The Act contains a provision to implement an exemption that will allow for the sale, supply and distribution of single-use plastic straws to those in the community who rely on them due to disability or medical need.
 The government is working with the Single-Use Plastic Stakeholder Taskforce to develop these regulations and explanatory information.
 They will be made available for consultation on this site.

 - For some members of our community, there are no suitable alternatives to single-use plastic straws.

 - The exemption will allow the sale, supply and distribution of single-use plastic drinking straws to members of the community who require them due to disability or medical need.